oboroxyz/orbitmem/docs/submission/202603_PL_Genesis/README.md

-# OrbitMem — The Sovereign Data Layer for the Agentic Web
+# OrbitMem — The decentralized data layer for agentic web

 > PL_Genesis: Frontiers of Collaboration Hackathon Submission